-At the 2012 Acquisition Symposium, Dr. Frank Kendall III, the under secretary of defense for acquisition, technology, and logistics (USD[AT&L]), emphasized the role of achieving affordable programs that execute well and improving efficiency (via Better Buying Power and other initiatives) as key DoD strategic priorities.
-Historically, MDAP performance is evaluated from an individual program point of view without emphasizing the dynamics of joint space.
+At the 2012 Acquisition Symposium, Dr. Frank Kendall III, the Under Secretary of Defense for Acquisition, Technology, and Logistics (USD[AT&L]), emphasized the role of achieving affordable programs that execute well and improving efficiency (via Better Buying Power and other initiatives) as key DOD strategic priorities.
+Historically MDAP performance is evaluated from an individual program point of view without emphasizing the dynamics of joint space.
 Our multi-year research investigation is based on the hypothesis that the poor performance of the MDAPs (various breach conditions) can be attributed to local as well as non-local sources that result due to interdependencies among the MDAPs.
 Therefore, it requires a network-centric, instead of an individual program-centric approach to capture the dynamics of the joint space.

-In this paper, we discuss our progress towards gaining a deeper understanding of interdependencies among Major Defense Acquisition Programs (MDAPs) by examining the various information sources including situational Selected Acquisition Reports (SARs), Defense Acquisition Executive Summaries (DAES) and Program Element documents (PE or R-docs).
+In this report, we discuss our progress towards gaining a deeper understanding of interdependencies among Major Defense Acquisition Programs (MDAPs) by examining the various information sources including situational Selected Acquisition Reports (SARs), Defense Acquisition Executive Summaries (DAES) and Program Element documents (PE or R-docs).
 Our goal is to establish a statistically significant correlation between the state of MDAP network dependencies and their consequences.